Cerro El Plomo

 Cerro El Plomo is a mountain in the Andes near Santiago, Chile.
-With an elevation of 5,444 m (17,783 ft), it is the largest peak visible from Santiago on clear days.
-The adequate season to climb this mountain is between November and March.
+With an elevation of 5444 m, it is the highest peak visible from Santiago on clear days.
+Climbing the mountain is popular during the local summer, between November and March.
 In spring (September to November), soil conditions have abundant snow on the approach.
-The best time is in January and March, where the approach is snow free, except for some specific areas, and the climate is more stable.
-The Incas climbed to its summit periodically in the 15th century.
+The most favorable season for climbing is typically from January to March, when the approach is largely snow-free and the climate is more stable.
+The Incas are known to have climbed to its summit periodically in the 15th century.
 The first European ascent of the mountain was by Gustav Brandt and Rudolph Lucke in 1896.

 During a flight from Santiago, Chile, to Mendoza, Argentina, on 16 July 1932, the Pan American-Grace Airways (Panagra) Ford Trimotor San José crashed on Cerro El Plomo during a severe snowstorm, killing all nine people on board.
 Buried in ice and snow, its wreckage remained undiscovered until March 1934.